Richard Woods D.I.Y. at Alan Cristea Gallery

 The scene is a fiction made out of planks, and even those aren’t real; it’s a construction, like a memory.
 It’s usually said in design that form follows function, but in this case the form and function of materials and colour serve to create an examination of artificiality.
 Somehow boards painted as wood look more like wood than the real thing, and allow us to examine what happens at surface level.

 Richard Woods DIY is at Alan Cristea Gallery until 1st June 2013.
-For further information, visit here.
+For further information visit the gallery’s website here.